 feet.

-‘Behold’ etymologically derives from the Middle English ‘to keep’ and from the Old English behealdan, from ‘be-’ + healdan ‘to hold.’
-The soul does not only recognise Christ but will ‘hold’ him within itself.
+‘Behold’ etymologically derives from the Middle English ‘to keep’ and from the Old English behealdan, from ‘be-’ + healdan ‘to hold’.
+The soul does not only recognise Christ, but also will ‘hold’ him within itself.
 Hopkins’s now-familiar imagery of the winged heart suggests more than the soul rearing Plato’s spiritual wings in response to beauty; the image is again consciously or subconsciously linked with the imping of the heart to Christ.
 This is the rapturous meeting Hopkins describes.
-A further cue to this reading lies in the use of the word ‘O’ which suggests again the circularity of fulfilment seen in the first part of the poem.
+A further cue to this reading lies in the use of the word ‘O’, which suggests that circularity of fulfilment seen in the first part of the poem.
 This circularity is now specifically conjoined with the heart.
 ‘O half hurls’ describes the heart’s momentum as it meets its maker, much as in ‘The Windhover’ the words ‘O my chevalier’ evoke Christ-in-the-heart.
-This is the heart’s mystic exaltation; and the twice repeated ‘hurl,’ describing the motion of the winged heart, repeats the heart’s ascending prayer in The Wreck of the Deutschland.
+This is the heart’s mystic exaltation; and the twice repeated ‘hurl’, describing the motion of the winged heart, repeats the heart’s ascending prayer in The Wreck of the Deutschland.
 As we have seen, the word ‘hurl’ may be linked with the Latin ejaculari and Augustine’s conception of ejaculatory prayer.
-Here in ‘Hurrahing in Harvest,’ as in Hopkins’s other poetry, the exclamations of ‘O,’ ‘Oh’ and ‘Ah’ become the expression of ejaculatory prayer - the mystical prayer of the heart.
-These are the silent sighs of the Spirit, the ‘unspeakable groanings’ described in Romans 8:26 (AV, ‘groanings which cannot be uttered’).
+Here in ‘Hurrahing in Harvest’, as in Hopkins’s other poetry, the exclamations of ‘O,’ ‘Oh’ and ‘Ah’ become the expression of ejaculatory prayer – the mystical prayer of the heart.
+These are the silent sighs of the spirit, the ‘unspeakable groanings’ described in Romans 8.26 (AV, ‘groanings which cannot be uttered’).
 This is a key text in Augustine’s formulation of ejaculatory prayer, and one that underwrites Hopkins’s heart-centred mysticism.
-Hopkins’s interpretation of Romans 8:26 emphasises the circularity of God and man, and the activity or energy of the Spirit in the soul
+Hopkins’s interpretation of Romans 8.26 emphasises the circularity of God and man, and the activity or energy of the spirit in the soul.

 For prayer is the expression of a wish to God and, since God searches the heart, the conceiving even of the wish is prayer in God’s eyes (see Rom. viii.
 26, 27)… correspondence itself is on man’s side not so much corresponding as the wish to correspond, and this least sigh of desire, this one aspiration, is the life and spirit of man… …And even the sigh or aspiration itself is in answer to an inspiration of God’s spirit and is followed by the continuance and expiration of that same breath which lifts it, through the gulf and void…to do or be what God wishes his creature to do or be.